Zailta/Food-Ordering-app-Zaitoon-kotlin/README.md

 # Food-Ordering-app-Zaitoon-kotlin
-This particular application is named Zaitoon after the name of its restaurant chain.
+This particular application is named Zaitoon after the name of a restaurant chain.
 The application can post and retrieve data from the server and hence can work on different devices at the same time.
 In this case the server used is phpMyAdmin along with Xamp control. phpMyAdmin is a PHP based free software.
 It is meant to handle the administration of MySQL over the online.
 It provides a wide variety of SQL features and intuitive web interfaces.